Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Method 11: Double XP Booster (promo)

-- Cost: approximately EUR 169 (varies per promotion)
+- Cost: approximately EUR 169 for the 2026 edition (varies by promotion)

 - Where: appears in your Flying Blue account or via email